 How can we improve our value proposition so that it gets our customer’s job done in a way that is clearly superior to existing solutions?

 5) Rework your value proposition every time you learn something new

-With what you’ve learned from your target group in concept testing, you can narrow down on what’s important to them, so that you can give them exactly what they want.
+Use market research as your teacher.
+When you’ve learned something new about your target group through concept testing, you can narrow down on what’s important to them, so that you can give them exactly what they want.

 The earlier in the innovation cycle you start testing and validating your value propositions, the faster you can locate the most powerful one.

 At Cambri, we’re not interested in more pointless “fondue pot” ideas.
 We want to help you identify the ideas that will make a difference to your customers, and the world.